Leo-Adventure/Leo-Adventure/README.md

 🔭 currently working on updating the resource and code I have learned and implemented in class.

-🌱 currently learning Algorithm Design, Computer Network, Computer Composition and Software Engineering...
+🌱 currently learning Artificial Intelligence, Operating System...

 ⚡ Always looking forward to new things!